JackJacquier/Heston-normal-and-rough/README.md

-# European and Forward-start option Pricing in the Heston model
+# European and Forward-start option pricing and implied volatility in the Heston model